 All signature schemes we consider within these specifications are defined over an Edwards curve and are subtypes of SignatureOverEC.
 Public keys used for digital signatures are instances of a complex type, denoted SignaturePublicKeyOverEC, which is a subtype of PublicKeyOverEC (see Section 13).
 The type SignaturePublicKeyOverEC is an abstract type.
 A SignaturePublicKeyOverEC instance will always be an instance of a concrete subtype of SignaturePublicKeyOverEC.
 Private keys used for digital signatures are instances of a complex type, denoted SignaturePrivateKeyOverEC, which is a subtype of PrivateKeyOverEC (see Section 13).
+The type SignaturePrivateKeyOverEC (see Section 13).
+The type SignaturePrivateKeyOverEC (see Section 13).
 The type SignaturePrivateKeyOverEC is an abstract type.
-A SignaturePrivateKeyOverEC instance will always be an instance of a concrete subtype of SignaturePrivateKeyOverEC.
+A SignaturePrivateKeyOv the call to the SignatureOverEC.curveFromAlgoImplemByteld $\operatorname{procedure}.$